-Between 2021 and 2027, this Strategy forecasts a population increase of 8,197 in County Mayo.
-This in turn indicates a total projected population of 145,700 in 2027 and a total estimated housing requirement for Mayo of 4,433 units over the plan period 2021-2027, the equivalent of 633 units per annum.
+Over the plan period, Between 2021 and 2027, this Strategy forecasts a population increase of 8,197 in County Mayo.
+This in turn indicates a total projected population of 145,700 by end of in 2027.

+Based on the application of the Housing Supply Target methodology for County Mayo, there will be This in turn indicates a total projected population of 145,700 in 2027 and a total estimated housing requirement for Mayo of 4,4333,252 units additional anticipated households over the plan period (Q1 20212022 - Q420272027 inclusive), the equivalent of 633-542 units additional households per annum.

-It has been determined that 463 of the 4,433 additional anticipated households will not qualify for a mortgage during the plan period.
-Additionally, these 463 households will not meet the affordability criteria for private rental.
+It has been determined that 463-320 of the 4,4333,252 additional anticipated households will not qualify for a mortgage during the plan period.
+Additionally, these 463-320 households will not meet the affordability criteria for private rental.
 Households which are identified as not qualifying for a mortgage and not being able to meet the 'Affordability Criteria' over the plan period are therefore considered to require social (and affordable) housing.
-This equates to an average of 9.8% of the additional anticipated households or the identified social requirement throughout the plan period is 463 units.
+This equates to an average of 9.8% of the additional anticipated households or the identified social requirement throughout the plan period is 463-320 units.

 Analysis of both average household size and the distribution of persons per household indicate a marked decline in household size over historic intercensal periods which is likely to continue going forward.
+Noting that the requirementadditional anticipated number of households (2,2603,252 units) will be for decreasing household sizes through the duration of the plan period, we have set out a potential breakdown in future size requirements which can inform dwelling types.

 Furthermore, tenure statistics indicate a shift from owner-occupied households (averaging a 2.4% decline over the previous three intercensal periods) towards privately rented and 'other' rented households (which have grown by an average of 1.9% and 0.5% respectively over the same period).
-This shift from traditionally owner-occupied households to rented households has been observed throughout the country with particular significance in cities and counties with a high urban population.
+This shift from traditionally owner-occupied households to rented households has been observed throughout the country with particular significance in cities and counties with a high urban population24.